panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 ## 1. Arrow function name inference

-The arrow function in JavaScript is an anonymous function.
-Which means that the `name` property of an arrow function is an empty string:
+The arrow function in JavaScript is *anonymous*: `name` property of an arrow function is an empty string.

 ```javascript
 ( number => number + 1 ).name; // => ''